 ; i.e. only two colors.

-(3) In computer science, a divide and conquer is an algorithm that works by recursively breaking down a problem into two or more related subproblems, until these become simple enough to be solved be solved directly.
+(3) In computer science, a divide and conquer is an algorithm that works by recursively breaking down a problem into two or more related subproblems, until these become simple enough to be solved directly.
 This approach was pioneered by John von Neumann in 1945.